George Kruger Gray: Other works

 I am told that the Minesweepers men have no badge.
 If this is so it must be remedied at once.
 I am asking Mr. Bracken to call for designs from Sir Kenneth Clark within one week, after which production must begin with the greatest speed, and distribution as the deliveries come to hand.

 The design of the badge measured roughly the size of an old shilling.
 The design had to symbolise the work of both the minesweeping and the anti-submarine personnel.
-The finished design took the form of a shield upon which a sinking shark, speared by a marline spike, was set against a background made up of a fishing net with two trapped enemy mines.
+The finished design took the form of a shield upon which a sinking shark, speared by a marlin spike, was set against a background made up of a fishing net with two trapped enemy mines.
 This was flanked by two examples of the nautical knot and at the top the naval crown.
 Beneath the badge was a scroll bearing the letters M/S-A/S (Minesweeping Anti-Submarine).
+A larger version (about 12" high and 7" wide) was also produced, as a painted cast-iron plaque with three screwholes to mount it at an appropriate location on a qualifying vessel.

-The shark symbolised a U-boat and the marline spike the tool of the Merchant navy.
+The shark symbolised a U-boat and the marlin spike, the tool of the Merchant navy.
 The net and the mines were both symbols of the fishermen who now found themselves at war seeking a new deadly catch.
 Never before had one section of the Royal Navy been similarly honoured.

 His design for an insignia to denote the award of a "King's Commendation for Brave Conduct" was accepted and used for a period from 1943.

+In 1940 Gray designed the new George Medal for gallantry based on a bookplate for the Royal Library at Windsor Castle by Stephen Gooden.

+One of his final works was a very personal piece.
+His brother Kenneth, a civilian, had died in unknown circumstances in Yokohama, Japan, in 1942, probably during internment.
+Gray painted a memorial to him in the format of a stained glass window.
+If there was a hope to recreate the design in glass, it apparently never happened.